 • your child is receiving COBRA benefits because he can no longer be covered under your plan as a dependent.

 The rules surrounding these exceptions are complex.
 If you experience one of these qualifying events after beginning to receive COBRA, please contact AleraEdge.
-They can be reached at 1-800-836-0026, extension 610 during normal business hours or by email at GUbenefits@aleragroup.com.
+They can be reached 8 a.m.-4:30 p.m., Monday-Friday at 1-800-836-0026, extension 7300 or you can email GUbenefits@aleragroup.com.
 They will determine how the event impacts your COBRA continuation period.

 Can My Child Elect COBRA Coverage Without Affecting The Coverage Status Of Other Family Members?